What do I write in my Blog ?

 What do I write on my Blog?

-When I started writing my Biscuit Blog last year I struggled with trying to figure out what people actually wanted to read about.
+When I started writing my blog I struggled with trying to figure out what people actually wanted to read about.

 We think we know what to write about and then we sit down to write it and waffle on for hours, wondering who the heck is going to read this!
 But it feels good to just write and get into the habit of writing and I always recommend, this being the first port of call when you begin to Blog.